kyma-project/kyma/docs/getting-started/08-connect-external-application.md

 1. Once in the `order-service` Namespace, go to **Configuration** > **API Rules** > **commerce-mock** in the left navigation panel.
 2. Open the link under the **Host** column to access Commerce mock.
 3. Click **Connect**.
-4. Paste the previously copied URL string with the token.
+4. Paste the previously copied URL with the token.
 Confirm by selecting **Connect** and wait until the application gets connected.
 5. Select **Register All** on the **Local APIs** tab or just register **SAP Commerce Cloud - Events** to be able to send events.

 Once registered, you will see all Commerce mock APIs and events available under the **Remote APIs** tab.

 > **TIP:** Local APIs are the ones available within the mock application.
-Remote APIs represent the ones registered in Kyma.
+Remote APIs are the ones registered in Kyma.

 ### Expose events in the Namespace

 To expose events in the `orders-service` Namespace, first create an ApplicationMapping CR to bind the application to the Namespace.
-Then, provision the Events API in the Namespace using the ServiceInstance CR.
+Then, enable the events API in the Namespace using the ServiceInstance CR.

 Follow these steps: